 Click here for directions.
 Click here for map.

 It's a matter of perspective.
 Sometimes problems seem too big to tackle or dreams seem too distant to grasp.
 This is not necessarily true.

 Like our bodies, our minds have a natural tendency toward health and healing over time, but we can get stuck in old patterns or perspectives that can derail that natural healing process.

 We all have baggage from experiences and relationships throughout our lives that impact how we respond to current circumstances, some healthy, others not so healthy.
 For example, childhood trauma can leave an adult vulnerable to difficulties in relationships, functioning, self-esteem, coping and overall life satisfaction.
-Dr. Saltzman believes that all relationships and behaviors are affected by the expectations developed in past relationships, and she helps clients understand these patterns and learn to gain a new perspective.
+Dr. Saltzman believes that all relationships and behaviors are affected by the expectations developed in the past, and she helps clients understand and release old patterns and learn to gain a new perspective.

-A safe and structured environment in which to explore your perspective and patterns of being can be the key to living a more emotionally healthy life and connecting to others in present time.
+A safe and structured environment in which to explore your patterns of being can be the key to living a more emotionally healthy life and connecting to others in present time.

 It is important to let yourself experience your 'negative' emotions, so you don't get stuck in them.
 And it's important to have space from them as well.
 You can't be in gratitude and anger at the same time, nor can you be in love and fear at the same time.
 Thus, taking time to build positive coping skills and to find enjoyment in life can help balance looking at the difficult changes that need to be made in your life.

 Dr. Saltzman believes in the mind-body connection and feels we can heal best when we address the mind, body and spirit together.